ten-protocol/go-ten/tools/gateway-js/gateway-lib/README.md

-# Obscuro Gateway JS
+# Ten Gateway JS

-A JavaScript library for the gateway, providing streamlined access and functionalities for interacting with the Obscuro network.
+A JavaScript library for the gateway, providing streamlined access and functionalities for interacting with the Ten network.

 ## Table of Contents